nonlin/Kelpie5/README.md

 # Kelpie
-Publish Main Project

 Download Phonton Networking Plugin.
+To do this go to Window->Asset Store and search for Photon Networking (Free).
+Download and Import but!!!
+(Keep Reading).

 When importing the Photon Networking plugin a file used and mofified called InRoomRoundTimer located in Photon Unity Networking/UtilityScripts will be overwirrten with the default version provided